crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

     drush site-set @foo-dev

-And then when we're done doing what we do, we can just run it again without the ""@foo-dev"" argument to unset it.
+And then when we're done doing what we do, we can just run it again without the "@foo-dev" argument to unset it.

 Now, keep reading, sailor.